 Briefly inform the board about what happened, how the security team responded, and what caused each incident.
 Present the findings of the incident investigation and your plans for preventing similar incidents in the future.

 Additionally, you may wish to include a summary of security measures you implemented after past incidents.
-Describe in a nutshell how those measures improved the organization’s security, and whether they helped to prevent further incidents.
+Describe in a nutshell how those measures improved the organization’s security and whether they have helped to prevent further incidents.

 3. Results of security audits and penetration testing